|

 I-16 was obsolete when the Germans invaded Russia in June 1941, it was

-came in ramming attacks.
-Pilots were taught to hit the tail surfaces of German bombers, then bail
+for the i-16 came in ramming attacks.
+Russian pilots were taught to hit the tail surfaces of German bombers and then bail

 out. |